CS3550/Course/Notes.md

 - Threads run in the background and the spawing thread doesn't wait for them to finish before moving on.
 - Thread that operate on the same memory can create unpredictable results.
 You need to *lock* operations that multiple threads might simultaneouly call.

+We created a simple example of threads and these gottchas in this folder: https://github.com/CS3550/Course/tree/master/simplethreads